 Have you always wanted to go abroad but have not had the chance?
 Do you have a particular research or teaching interest in Ecuador or the Amazon?
 Are you interested in participating in an off-the-beaten-path experience?
-If so, consider applying for Longwood's first faculty professional development tour to Ecuador.
+If so, consider applying for Longwood's professional development tour to Ecuador.
 See one of the most bio-diverse places on earth, learn about the debate surrounding drilling in the Amazon, interact with indigenous communities who rely on the jungle, learn how economic activities are impacting the environment and these communities and how nonprofit organizations help give them a voice in the political system.

 - Explore another culture that is very different from your own.

 - Learning valuable information to bring back to your classroom or research.

 Longwood's delegation will depart from Washington-Dulles airport.
 Note that departure date could be pushed back by 1 day depending on airline tickets.

 We will partner with SELVA, a Dutch NGO working toward protection of the Amazon jungle.
 SELVA’s activities include researching drilling and seismic activities, environmental testing, purchasing land in areas at high risk for deforestation, establishment of an Amazon water ambulance service, working with the indigenous tribes to protect their quality of life, and administration of medical clinics.
 SELVA initiates litigation that promotes protection of the Amazon.
 For example, they are heading to court to legislate the actions of a Chinese oil company that invaded their private land and cleared it to create a petroleum discharge storage pond.
 They have also been in court to try to stop the expansion of drilling in highly sensitive areas of the Amazon.